 In 2010 and 2011 we used the bridge crossing the bay at Siloso Beach as the check in funnel to race start.
 Athletes would enter the water from the little island on the other side and start from the water behind an invisible start line marked by buoys.

 However, there are four athletes that have won it twice; Emma Middleditch, Colin O’shea, AJ Anderson and Sebastien Calle.
-Emma Middleditch, being the current leader in the Series, could be the first athlete to seal a third Series victory.
+Emma Middleditch’s attempt for a hattrick in 2020 got foiled by the COVID pandemic.

 Although Singapore has provided only two Series Champions with Winona Howe and SEA games bronze medalist Wille Loo, it doesn’t mean they haven’t been close.
 Singapore’s top endurance triathlete Choo Ling Er tried her hand at the short stuff and finished second in 2008 and 2009.
-Currently Ahmad Arif Ibrahim leads the men’s Series competition and could be the third Singapore athlete to become MetaSprint Series Champion.
+In 2020, Ahmad Arif was in a good position to be the next Singaporean Series Championship, but he never got to finish the Series off.

 MetaSprint Series Champions: